 The clinical trial industry is experiencing significant growth

-In 2014 an estimated $51 billion was spent on research and development in the pharmaceutical industry.
+The global clinical trials market size was valued at over USD 47.0 billion in 2021 and is expected to expand at a compound annual growth rate (CAGR) of 5.8% from 2022 to 2030.
 This sector directly employs 810,000 people and the Pharmaceutical Research and Manufacturers of America estimate nearly 3.4 million jobs are induced by this industry.

 Treatments for diseases such as cancer, heart disease, Alzheimer’s, stroke, diabetes and many other conditions that plague us today are being researched.
 The new remedies are tested in clinical trials and clinical research coordinators are needed to carry out the study.
 This sector is filled with opportunity and promise to create jobs and help us all live longer and healthier lives.